darthwalsh/bin/apps/obsidian.plugins.md

     - [ ] Local HTTP server for search results, [user-script](https://publish.obsidian.md/omnisearch/Inject+Omnisearch+results+into+your+search+engine) add results to Google
     - Can search images, if using https://github.com/scambier/obsidian-text-extractor
 - https://github.com/ryanjamurphy/lumberjack-obsidian
     - Only using on Android (on desktop I have [`in` CLI script](../in.ps1) that redirects STDIN to today's daily note)
     - One-tap access from android home-screen to current daily note by opening URL `obsidian://log`
+    - Configured:
+        - prefix: ""
+        - timestamp: false
+        - always-new-pane: false
+        - inbox: inbox
-	- Configured: prefix: "", timestamp: false, inbox: inbox, filename: YYYY-MM-DD
+        - filename: YYYY-MM-DD
 ### Stopped using
 - https://github.com/fleetingnotes/fleeting-notes-obsidian
     - Now in maintenance mode